-Here, a description can be seen of the field that was decoded, followed by 4 columns of a base 2 representation of the relevant input data, followed by a column with a hexadecimal representation of the same data, followed by a column with an ASCII representations are only printed after all bits for a full byte have been processed, so these representations might not be printed on every line, and when they are printed, might correspond to binary bits on several preceeding lines.
+Here, a description can be seen of the field that was decoded, followed by 4 columns of a base 2 representation of the relevant input data, followed by a column with a hexadecimal representation of the same data, followed by a column with an ASCII representation of the same data.
+The hexadecimal and ASCII representations are only printed after all bits for a full byte have been processed, so these representations might not be printed on every line, and when they are printed, might correspond to binary bits on several preceding lines.